isomerpages/mccy-cpro/index.md

 description: Crisis Preparedness for Religious Organisation
 image: /images/CPROlogosmall.jpg
 permalink: /
-notification: Religious Organisations must submit an acknowledgement form before commencing activites with further allowances in Phase 3.
-Click <a target="_blank" href="https://www.cpro.gov.sg/resources/Resumption-of-Religious-Activities/">here</a> to submit.
+notification: Religious Organisations must acknowledge the new conditions for religious activities imposed from 16 May to 13 June 2021 before commencing the activities Click <a target="_blank" href="https://www.cpro.gov.sg/resources/Resumption-of-Religious-Activities/">here</a> to submit the acknowledgement form.
 sections:
     - hero:
         title: Crisis Preparedness for Religious Organisations